clusterinthecloud/docs/source/index.rst

    finalise
    running

-Welcome to the documentation for cluster in the cloud.
+Welcome to the documentation for Cluster in the Cloud.
 By the end of this you  will have a fully-operational, elastically-scaling, heterogeneous Slurm cluster running on cloud resources.

 In the future, the intention is that this tutorial will cover installing on all major cloud providers